 Timely presentation on issues of historical responsibility

-By focusing on one German town’s wrenching reconsideration of its involvement in national crimes, Stumbling on History: An Art Project Compels a Small German Town to Face its Past serves as a springboard to discuss questions of historical responsibility, inspiring students to develop an energetic, empathetic sense of citizenship.
+This program focuses on the installation of Stolpersteine, Stumbling Stones, to memorialize victims of the Holocaust.
+Based upon the book, Stumbling on History: An Art Project Compels a Small German Town to Face its Past, this program focuses on one German town’s wrenching reconsideration of its involvement in national crimes.
+This program serves as a springboard to discuss questions of historical responsibility, inspiring community members to develop an energetic, empathetic sense of citizenship.

 Inspiring presentation on student community-service projects